-Mexico City, or CDMX, is a place where history comes alive through its architecture and traditions.
+Mexico City, or CDMX, is a place where history and culture come alive through its architecture and traditions.

 In the 14th century, the Aztecs founded Tenochtitlán, a prosperous city built on an island in a lake.
 Later, in the 16th century, Spanish conquistadors transformed the city into the center of the viceroyalty of New Spain.
 This fusion of cultures left an indelible mark on architecture and daily life.